piratemermaid/to-do/README.txt

 -Fix unmark all from Completed filter

 To do:
--Fix unmark/mark from Active/Completed after using mark/unmark
--Edit todos
+-Fix mark/unmark all option after individual marking/unmarking -Edit todos